kndang/Cybersecurity-Portfolio/AWS-Securing-Data-in-S3-Buckets/README.md

 ### Exercise 1: Create a Secure S3 Bucket

+1. Log in to the [AWS Management Console](https://aws.amazon.com/console/).
+2. Navigate to the S3 Dashboard.
+3. Click on "Create bucket".
+4. Configure the bucket settings:
+    - Bucket name: `my-secure-bucket`
-- Created a bucket
+    - Region: Select a region
-- Enabled the “Block all public access” option to prevent unauthorized access
+    - Block all public access: Enable
+5. Click "Create bucket".

 ![Create Bucket](Images/createS3Bucket.png)
-*Create S3 bucket.*
+*Creating a S3 bucket.*

 ![Create Bucket 2](Images/createS3Bucket2.png)
-*Block all public access.*
+*Blocking all public access.*

 ### Exercise 2: Enable Bucket Versioning

-- Enabled versioning under the bucket’s Properties tab
+1. Navigate to the S3 Dashboard.
+2. Select the bucket my-secure-bucket.
+3. Click on "Properties".
+4. Scroll down to "Bucket Versioning" and click "Edit".
+5. Enable versioning and save changes.

 ![Bucket Versioning](Images/bucketVersioning.png)
 *Bucket Versioning enabled.*

 ### Exercise 3: Enable Server-Side Encryption (SSE-KMS)

-- Enabled default encryption using AWS Key Management Service (KMS)
-- Selected an AWS-managed KMS key
+1. Navigate to the S3 Dashboard.
+2. Select the bucket my-secure-bucket.
+3. Click on "Properties".
+4. Scroll down to "Default encryption" and click "Edit".
+5. Enable server-side encryption with AWS-KMS.
+6. Choose a KMS key or create a new one.
+7. Save changes.

 ![Server-Side Encryption](Images/encryption.png)
 *AWS-KMS encryption enabled.*

 ### Exercise 4: Set a Bucket Policy

+1. Navigate to the S3 Dashboard.
+2. Select the bucket `my-secure-bucket`.
+3. Click on "Permissions".
+4. Scroll down to "Bucket policy" and click "Edit".
-- Added a policy to allow read-only access to a specific IAM user
+5. Add the following policy to allow read access for a specific user:
+    ```json
+    {
+      "Version": "2012-10-17",
+      "Statement": [
+        {
+          "Effect": "Allow",
+          "Principal": {
+            "AWS": "arn:aws:iam::123456789012:user/username"
+          },
+          "Action": "s3:GetObject",
+          "Resource": "arn:aws:s3:::my-secure-bucket/*"
+        }
+      ]
+    }
+    ```
+6. Save changes.

 ![Bucket Policies](Images/bucketPolicies.png)
 *Policy that allows a specific username to read any object from the S3 bucket.*

 ### Exercise 5: Enable Access Logging

-- Turned on server access logging
-- Set my-log-bucket as the target for log storage
+1. Navigate to the S3 Dashboard.
+2. Select the bucket `my-secure-bucket`.
+3. Click on "Properties".
+4. Scroll down to "Server access logging" and click "Edit".
+5. Enable access logging and specify a target bucket for logs (e.g., `my-log-bucket`).
+6. Save changes.

 ![S3 Logs](Images/s3Logs.png)
 *Server access logging is enabled and the target bucket for logs is set.*